bucklebunnie333/OpenEyes-Install-Scripts/README.md

 The `-R` is used in the installation of MySQL - and will be the root password used.
 The -Q is the option to specify the openeyes database user (all calls to the OpenEyes database are performed by this user and never by root).

-This will apply the migration without asking the user; to be prompted for the migration, add the `-A` option with the value _false_, thus:
+This will apply the migration without asking the user; to be prompted for the migration, add the `-A` (auto-migrate) option with the value _false_, thus:

 	sh install.sh -Q -R -A false -a